lestersantos/Writting_Binary_Objects_WIth_GO/README.md

 Using the `os.Create`library we can create single file in the current directory.

-If we enter something different like a path, we get the follwoing error
+If we enter something different like a path with a folder that doesn't exist, we get the follwoing error

 ```sh
 open /newDIr/testFIle.txt: no such file or directory